-Unless the isQuery property is true, a helper may have side-effects on the parameters; for instance, a list may be passed and changed within the body and its effect is visible after the operation call termination.
-However it is illegal to create or update object instances within a helper operation except for pre-defined types like sets, tuples, and for intermediate properties.
+A helper may have side-effects; for instance, a list may be passed and changed within the body and its effect is visible after the operation call termination.
+The isQuery property is false.
+Parameters may be in, inout or out.
+A helper may create or modify Class instances or mutable DataType values such as List or Dict.